BrowncoatSpaceProgram/tudat-matlab/README.md

 simulation = Simulation('1992-02-14 06:00','1992-02-14 12:00');
 ```

 If you want to load automatically the ephemeris and properties of bodies such as the Sun, Earth, the Moon and other planets, you will need to use Spice.
-For a simple propagation, you do this by speciying the following Spice kernels:
+For a simple propagation, you do this by specifying the following Spice kernels:
 ```
 simulation.spice = Spice('pck00009.tpc','de-403-masses.tpc','de421.bsp');
 ```

 Next, you need to create the bodies.
-For an unperturbed orbit, the mass of the satellite is irrelevant, so we create a body named 'Satellite' with the following initial state:
+For an unperturbed orbit, the mass of the satellite is irrelevant, so we create a body named 'satellite' with the following initial state:
 ```
-satellite = Body('Satellite');
+satellite = Body('satellite');
 satellite.cartesianState = convert.keplerianToCartesian([7500.0E3 0.1 deg2rad(5) 0 0 0]);
 ```

-Note the use of tudat-matlab's `convert` package, which includes a few useful function for conversion of units and orbital elements.
+Note the use of tudat-matlab's `convert` package, which includes a few useful functions for conversion of units and orbital elements.

-Now, you add the bodies to the propagation by calling the method `addBodies` of your `simulation` object.
-You have to provide a list of `Body` objects and or body names.
-When you provide a body name (i.e. a string), a `Body` object will be created for you and its properties will be retrieved from Spice (if its name is recognizable).
-Thus, you can simply write:
+Now, you add the bodies to the simulation by calling the method `addBodies` of your `simulation` object.
+There exist predefined objects for celestial bodies (namely the Sun, the Moon and the eight planets), so these objects can be added directly without the need to specify their properties:
 ```
-simulation.addBodies('Earth',satelliteBody);
+simulation.addBodies(Earth,satelliteBody);
 ```

 Then, you will create the settings for the propagation.
-We are going to propagate the translational state of the body 'Satellite' about the 'Earth'.
+We are going to propagate the translational state of the body `satellite` about `Earth`.
 Thus, we will use a `TranslationalPropagator`:
 ```
 propagator = TranslationalPropagator();
-propagator.centralBodies = 'Earth';
+propagator.centralBodies = Earth;
-propagator.bodiesToPropagate = 'Satellite';
+propagator.bodiesToPropagate = satellite;
 ```

-Note that we always refer to bodies by their names (i.e. we do not provide the `Body` object `satelliteBody` to `propagator.bodiesToPropagate`).
-The only exception is when calling the method `addBodies` of a `Simulation` object, in which both body names and `Body` objects are accepted.

-Now we need to specify the accelerations acting on 'Satellite'.
-The only accelerations acting on 'Satellite' are those caused by 'Earth', so we need to specify the property `propagator.accelerations.Asterix.Earth`.
-In the case of an unperturbed satellite, the only acceleration is the point-mass gravity of the central body:
+Now we need to specify the accelerations acting on `satellite`.
+The only accelerations are those caused by `Earth`, so we need to specify the property `propagator.accelerations.satellite.Earth`, which can be read as "accelerations on satellite caused by Earth".
+In the case of an unperturbed orbit, the only acceleration is the point-mass gravitational attraction of the central body:
 ```
-propagator.accelerations.Asterix.Earth = PointMassGravity();
+propagator.accelerations.satellite.Earth = PointMassGravity();
 ```

 Finally, we add the `propagator` to the `simulation` object and define the integrator settings: